Department of Politics

 3. Comparative perspectives on governance, democracy and development in Indonesia and Sri Lanka

-Previously, Gyda has been involved in several projects that has analysed the state of democracy, local governance and sustainable development in Indonesia and Sri Lanka.
-These projects also involved collaborations with NGOs and activist communities in Indonesia and Sri Lanka.
+Previously, Gyda was involved in several projects that has analysed the state of democracy, local politics and governance, and sustainable development – with specific focus on Indonesia and Sri Lanka.
+These projects also involved collaborations with local NGOs and activist communities, as well as partners at universities in Indonesia, Sri Lanka and the Philippines.
+Gyda’s ongoing work in this field is focused on civic activism, protest and political mobilisation in relation to transitional justice, environmental protection and local governance.

 Gyda would welcome PhD applications in these and related areas of study and encourage potential supervisees to get in touch.